ghTracking/ghtracking.github.io/LectureNotes.md

 ## 54. Planetary life cycles - the birth and death of planets<a name="54"></a>
 [Back to top](#top)

+* January 2019: NASA report findings of fragment of Hadean Earth on Moon (importantly containing zircon with chemical evidence that it must have formed in a much more oxic environment).

 ## 55. Discovering other worlds - an exoplanet menagerie<a name="55"></a>
 [Back to top](#top)